-- the applicant's success in other graduate-level course work, if any. - the applicant's undergraduate academic record. - the strength of letters of recommendation assessing the applicant's potential success in graduate studies; and
+- the applicant's success in other graduate-level course work, if any. - the applicant's undergraduate academic record. - the applicant's length of professional work experience. - the strength of letters of recommendation assessing the applicant's potential success in graduate studies; and - the applicant's relevant work experience, if applicable.